 Before coming to Edinburgh, Mohammad was a Researcher at the Oxford Internet Institute, University of Oxford, where he was a part of the ERC-funded project Geonet: investigating the changing connectivities and potentials of Sub-Saharan Africa’s knowledge economy.
 The project examined the geographies, drivers, and effects of Africa’s emerging information economies at a time of changing connectivity and Internet access across the region.
 As a part of the project, he lead the research on digital outsourcing and gig economy in Africa.
 To this end, he conducted a year-long fieldwork in South Africa, Kenya, Nigeria, Ghana, and Uganda, conducting in-depth interviews with remote gig workers, call centre agents, business owners, self-employed digital entrepreneurs, social enterprises, private sector associations, government officials, and industry experts.
 At Oxford, he taught a Masters course on Economic Development in Digital Capitalism.

 Before joining the OII he worked as a Post-Doctoral Research Fellow at the University of Johannesburg (UJ).
 At UJ, his work examined at the political economy of India’s engagements in Africa.
 He also briefly worked as a Research Assistant at Trinity College Dublin, for an Irish Research Council funded project on the role of information and communication technologies in enterprise development and industrial change in Africa.

 His work has appeared in well-regarded peer-reviewed journals, such as Environment and Planning A, Review of African Political Economy, Competition and Change, African Geographical Review, Singapore Journal of Tropical Geography, First Monday, and Urban Forum.
 Peer-reviewed book chapters have been published by Sage and Cambridge University Press.
 He regularly contributes to public debate through blogs, articles for online news sources, and radio interviews.
 His articles have appeared in New Statesman and The Conversation.

-Mohammad has received funding from the Foundation of Urban and Regional Studies and more recently Knowledge Exchange and Impact Acceleration Award from the Economic and Social Research Council (ESRC), the Foundation of Urban and Regional Studies.
+Mohammad has received funding the British Academy/Leverhulme Trust, the Economic and Social Research Council (ESRC), the Foundation of Urban and Regional Studies.
 His PhD was funded through Trinity Research Studentship, Trinity College, University of Dublin.

 - Anwar, M.A. and Graham, M. (2020) "Digital labour at economic margins: African workers and the global information economy", Review of African Political Economy.